Metrophobe/angular-material-layouts/README.md

-# Material - Ex 3 - Lists and Group Based Components
+# Material - Ex 4 - Forms and Input

-This example covers material group-based components
+This example forms and input elements

-  * Lists
-  * Nav Lists
-  * Grid Lists
-  * Expansion Panels
-  * Accordions
-  * Cards
+  * Formfields
-  * Tabs
+  * Inputs
-  * Vertical Steppers
+  * Select
-  * Horizontal Steppers
+  * Autocomplete

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.